Exercise

 Next-page logic

 Incline Counter Push-Up next step: Incline Counter Push-Up needs its setup checked first; use 22-Minute Small-Room Upper Body when the room and equipment feel stable.
-The related links point to the next practical decision, so the next click moves from choice to action without opening several unrelated pages.
+The related links point to the next practical choice, so the next click moves from choice to action without opening several unrelated pages.

 Compare before switching